xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 * You can now generate a command for TestOps CI right in the Command Builder of Katalon Studio.
 * You can also decide which TestOps Project to feed your execution result when executing with Katalon Runtime Engine by overriding the Test Project ID via command line.
 * Katalon will automatically retry uploading Test Projects and Test Reports to Katalon TestOps upon failure.
-* In Katalon Studio, you can view Releases retrieved from your TestOps project and download execution reports, while on Katalon TestOps, you can view BDD reports generated from Katalon Studio.
-The latter requires you to do some configurations beforehand, which you can learn about [here](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).
+* In Katalon Studio, you can view Releases and download execution reports retrieved from your TestOps project, which enhances your team's collaboration substantially when you can view execution reports pushed to TestOps by your teammates.
+While on Katalon TestOps, you can view BDD reports generated from Katalon Studio, which requires you to do some configurations beforehand.
+[Learn more here](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).